 Local authorities have also set up a wetland preserve nearby and forced the town's remaining farmers to vacate land around the factories, replacing pasture with rows of fragile saplings.

-The perimeter of the main Huaxin plant is marked by signs urging residents not to drink water within an 800-metre radius, but even a mile away the risks do not appear to have abated.
-Some irrigation streams were clogged with algae -- the result of fertiliser use -- but others were filled with sludge.
+The perimeter of the main Jiaxin plant is marked by signs urging residents not to drink water within an 800-metre radius, but even a mile away the risks do not appear to have abated.
+Some irrigation streams were clogged with algae -- the result of fertilizer use -- but others were filled with sludge.

 "If you look you will see it - they are all black, nothing can grow in them and nothing can live in them," said Zhang.

 As China's top leaders pound the "beautiful China" rhetorical drum, richer cities have already been forcing big polluters to clean up or relocate.
 Along the richer east coast, big polluting industries have come under growing pressure from urban residents now willing to fight for a better environment.

 Demonstrations against chemical plants or garbage incinerators have erupted across China, from Dalian in the northeast to Xiamen in the southeast.

 "You've got the local population becoming a lot more aware of environmental issues as they affect them on a day-to-day basis, and that isn't going to go away," said James Pearson, founder of Pacific Risk Advisors, which advises investors on potential environmental risks.

 "HERE, NO ONE DARES TO PROTEST"

 The protests have had an impact on government policy.
 Environment minister Zhou said last week that local residents needed to be consulted and new projects would now be forced to conduct "social impact assessments" before being approved.

 But while the new procedures might help allay the "NIMBY" (Not In My Backyard) fears of affluent urban residents, they will not address longstanding problems like those in Tianying.
 Despite encouraging words from the central government, standing up to the polluters is not an option, residents said.